Dynamical Sampling: A Survey: Introduction and Motivation

 Dynamical sampling addresses both theoretical and practical challenges in recovering quantities of interest in dynamical systems from limited observations.
-The core problems in dynamical sampling can be broadly categorized as initial state recovery \cite{AKW15,ACNP25,ADK13,CMPP17,CMPP20,AADP13,ACCP21,AT14, ACCMP17,AP17,AHP19,AHKL17,AHKLLV18, ABKMP24, ACMT17, HLTY25, ZLL17, GH25, MMO23}, system identification \cite{Tan17, AK16, AHKLLV18, CT22}, and source recovery \cite{RCLV11,AD18,AGK23,AHKK23,EH02,SW73,LDV11,MBD15, ADM24, RBD21,ADGMM23,MD17,ACM25, RL25}.
-Accordingly, several major research directions have been formed within dynamical sampling to address these core problems.
+The core problems in this area can be broadly categorized as \emph{initial state recovery}, \emph{system identification}, and \emph{source recovery}.
+These problems have shaped the main research directions in the field and motivate the organization of this survey.

-The fundamental problem of the initial-state recovery began in the pioneering works on Dynamical Sampling \cite{ADK13, ADK15}.
-There, problem \eqref{DS} was considered in the case when $\Ww = 0$, the sampling vectors formed a subset of a finite or countable orthonormal basis of $\HH$, and the evolution operator $E$ was typically taken to be a (discrete) convolution operator.
-The results in \cite{ACMT17} further advanced this theory, revealing that the problem is equivalent to finding frames generated by operator orbits.
-This inspired an extensive and ongoing line of research on dynamical frames (see Section \ref{s:ddf_idc} and references therein).
+The fundamental problem of initial state recovery concerns reconstructing the unknown initial condition from space--time samples of the evolving system.
+This line of research began with the pioneering works \cite{ADK13,ADK15}, where problem \eqref{DS} was studied in the homogeneous case $\mathcal{W}=0$, with sensing vectors drawn from finite or countable orthonormal bases and evolution operators given by discrete convolutions.
+The complete characterization obtained in \cite{ACMT17} revealed that initial state recovery is equivalent to the existence of frames generated by operator orbits.
+Subsequent work extended these ideas in several directions.
+One line of research focuses on general operators and infinite-dimensional settings, establishing existence, stability, and structural characterizations of dynamical frames \cite{CMPP17,CMPP20,AP17,AHP19,ACNP25,ZLL17,MMO23}.

-The problem of source recovery addresses the fundamental inhomogeneous case \(\mathcal{W}\neq 0\) of problem \eqref{DS}.
-This was introduced in \cite{ADGMM23} for general nonlinear, higher-order difference equations (of which \eqref{DS} is a special linear first-order instance), and extended in later works such as \cite{ACM25}.
-Here, characterizations again link operator-generated systems to frame properties, bringing new ties to operator theory and opening additional research directions.
-Source recovery has also been studied in the context of problem \eqref{DFM} using tools from abstract differential equations and the theory of operator semigroups \cite{AHKK23, AGK23, AGKMT25}.
+A complementary body of work investigates structured sensing models, including minimal sensor configurations, graph-based and distributed settings, and learning-oriented formulations \cite{AKW15,AADP13,AT14,ACCP21,ACCMP17,AHKL17, ABKMP24,HLTY25,GH25}.

+Source recovery problem addresses the inhomogeneous case $\mathcal{W}\neq 0$ of \eqref{DS}, where the goal is to recover unknown forcing terms driving the dynamics.
+Early inverse-source formulations for diffusion-type equations appear in \cite{RCLV11,EH02,SW73,LDV11}, while subsequent work developed frame-based and operator-theoretic approaches for discrete-time and continuous-time models \cite{AD18,MD17,MBD15,RBD21,ADGMM23,ADM24,ACM25,RL25}.
+Continuous-time formulations have also been studied using tools from operator semigroup theory and abstract differential equations \cite{AHKK23,AGK23,AGKMT25}.